zischl/nvim-configs/README.md

 1. Start Neovim
 2. Lazy.nvim will install all plugins
-3. Build steps will automatically run only if `make` + a compiler are installed
+3. Optional build steps will automatically run only if `make` + a compiler are installed

 * If `make` or a compiler is not installed, plugin builds are skipped automatically — Neovim still works fine.
 * Zig is highly recommended on Windows for its compatibility with C build steps.